This page has instructions to install Neos with composer, which downloads Neos and all of it's dependencies.

 3. Starting Neos

-For development, you can start a simple PHP web server with the following command:
+For development or to try Neos on your own machine, you can start a simple PHP web server with the following command:

 After composer finished downloading the dependencies, open the configured domain for the directory in your favorite browser.
 Please note that you need to visit the /setup page.